Azure/azure-quickstart-templates/safewalk2-platform/README.md

 Create or select a blob storage account on the **same region** where you plan to deploy the Safewalk2 framework.
 It's recommended that the VHD Images live in a separate resource group in case you need to delete/move the system components and keep the images for future deployments.
 Then add a container to copy/upload the VHD images into.

-You can use the storage tool AzCopy to get a copy of the custom VHD images in your container. <a href="http://aka.ms/downloadazcopy" target="_blank">Download and install the latest version of AzCopy</a>
+You can install in your machine the storage tool **AzCopy** to make a copy of the custom VHD images in your container. <a href="http://aka.ms/downloadazcopy" target="_blank">Download and install the latest version of AzCopy</a>

+After installing **AzCopy** on Windows using the installer, open a command window and navigate to the AzCopy installation directory on your computer - where the AzCopy.exe executable is located (normally at **%ProgramFiles(x86)%\Microsoft SDKs\Azure\AzCopy**)

-Please replace {dest_url} with your information and provide the storage account access {dest_key2}.
+Use the following command replacing the **{dest_url}** with your container information (copy it from the container properties), and provide the storage account access key2 **{dest_key2}** (copy it from your storage account **Access Keys** section).

 ```PowerShell
 AzCopy /Source:https://safewalk2.blob.core.windows.net/images /Dest:{dest_url} /SourceKey:i4dCa1J6O1TriXgGFrS2V5N/Zjw6GU9JR8dckydWHWaodLWDmHoDFQA0lrEuDLfKZgE0owpwTPThXMrmYLIGtQ== /DestKey:{dest_key2} /S
 ```

-After copy is finished, please refresh your container and find the copied VHD files.
+After the process is finished, please refresh your container and find the copied VHD files.

 A different option is to download the images to your local drive from:
 <a href="https://safewalk2.blob.core.windows.net/images/Safewalk.vhd">Safewalk VHD image</a>